c2c-project/prytaneum-feedback/README.md

                 -   message: 'Some error occurred.
 Please try again' ​
     -   /get-reports
-        -   ***Special Interaction: This API endpoint is only called by the Administrator micro-service***
+        -   ***Special Interaction: This API endpoint can only called by the Administrator micro-service***
         -   HTTP Method: Get
-        -   Description: Retrieves all reports from the feedback-reports collection
+        -   Description: Retrieves at most 10 reports from the feedback-reports collection, depending on the page number provided
         -   Permission needed: Admin user
-        -   Parameters of request: None
+        -   Query Parameters:
+        ```
+            {
+                page: Number // Page number of reports
+                ascending: 'true' | 'false' // Sort by date order
+            }
+        ```
         -   Response:
             -   status 200:
                 - data :
                 ```
                     {
                         reports: Array  // Array of feedback reports, possibly empty
+                        count: Number   // Total count of feedback reports in the collection
                     }
                 ```
             -   status 400 :